- Canada Visas

 In applying for an extension of parole with the USCIS you should:

-Applying for parole is complicated and may be mishandled by an applicant who has very little knowledge in some areas of immigration.
-Talking to a skillful immigration attorney will help increase the chance for parole approval.
+Applying for parole can be complicated and may be mishandled by an applicant who has very little knowledge in US Immigration Law.
+Talking to a qualified immigration attorney will increase your chance of approval